atesgoral/ates.dev/src/posts/2025-10-13-vite-plugin-mcp-client-tools/index.md

 - The `component` property is the DOM node for the WebComponent.
 - The `server` property is a `Proxy` that lets the tool remote-call the defined server-side methods.

-The built-in screenshot tools demonstrates all of these features.
-The tool's `handler` function:
+The built-in screenshot tool demonstrates all of these features.
+The tool's `handler` function is:

 <pre><code class="language-js">handler: async function (this: ToolContext) {
   const { dataUrl, quality, saveToDisk } = await this.component.captureScreenshot();